 ABOUT ACTIVE VALLEYS

-This new initiative brings together a group of local organisations who are working together to achieve one goal – to improve physical activity in the area.
+This initiative brings together a group of local organisations who are working together to achieve one goal – to improve physical activity in the area.
 Active Valleys is a number of villages connected by an old railway path.
 We want local residents of all ages to use the route to be active.
 Deerness Valley includes the following villages; East Hedleyhope, Waterhouses, Esh Winning, Ushaw Moor, Broompark, New Brancepeth, Brandon, Bearpark and the grounds of Ushaw College.

-As part of Active Valleys there are a wide range of things happening and we hope that by showing all the fun, family-friendly opportunities available along the Deerness Valley Railway Path we can help you get moving
+There are a wide range of activities happening in the Deerness Valley area.
+We hope that by showing all the fun, family-friendly opportunities available along the Deerness Valley Railway Path, we can help you get moving.

-WHAT TO DO AT THE VALLEYS
+WHAT TO DO IN THE VALLEYS

 Did You Know?